brandenlopez-909/brandenlopez-909.Github.io/_posts/2020-12-17-DataScraping.md

 Overall the busiest Station on 12/24/2016 was 42 ST-PORT AUTH.

 # Question b
 ## Create a bar plot showing the 5 stations with the least entries and exits in the 2012 - 2014 period ( 3 years).
-The x-axis should have the station name and the y-axis is the sum of entries $\&$ exits.
-Submit your work and final output documents below. ${ }^{*}$
+The x-axis should have the station name and the y-axis is the sum of entries and exits.
+Submit your work and final output documents below.

 In 2014 MTA decided to restructure their data because of this we need to handle the entire date range as two subsets.
 The first subset will contain the well structed data, the other 'messy' data.
 Rather than collect hundreds of links by hand, we can use html knowledge with bs4 to automate this process.